What Is Temporary Protected Status?

 Congress established TPS as part of the Immigration Act of 1990 to provide humanitarian relief to citizens whose countries were suffering from natural disasters, protracted unrest, or conflict.
 That same year, the program was offered for the first time to Salvadorans fleeing civil war.
 It has been broadly supported by Democrats and Republicans for more than three decades.
 A similar program, known as deferred enforced departure (DED), offers a temporary stay of removal for migrants facing political or civil conflict in their home countries; DED is implemented by executive order and does not have a legislative basis.

 Other countries have implemented similar forms of relief.
 Some European states offered temporary protection to tens of thousands of refugees from the Balkans in the early 1990s, and Turkey offers temporary protection to millions of migrants who have fled Syria’s civil war.
 Meanwhile, in 2021, the Colombian government granted ten-year temporary legal status, which allows access to employment opportunities and social services, to more than one million Venezuelan migrants fleeing political and social unrest.
+Most recently, European Union (EU) countries voted to grant temporary protection to Ukrainians who arrive in EU states seeking refuge from Russia’s invasion.

 How does it work?